Applying Linguistics in Social and Professional Life ENGLANG5117

 10 x 2hr seminars over 10 weeks as scheduled on MyCampus.

-This is one of the options in the MSc in Applied Linguistics, the MSc in English Language and Linguistics and the MSc in Speech, Language and Sociolinguistics.
-The options that are running this session are available on MyCampus.
+This is a compulsory course for the MSc in Applied Linguistics and an option for the MSc in English Language and Linguistics and the MSc in Speech, Language and Sociolinguistics.

 Requirements of Entry